-If you’re traveling with some friends, you should look into renting a house and splitting costs.
+If you’re traveling with some friends, you should look into renting a house and splitting the costs.
 There are some great places you can get at more than reasonable prices, and if you pull your money together, you’ll get a much better deal than if you were all paying for accommodation on your own.

 Plan in advance what you will play

-Maybe you want to hit deep stack tournaments, or you feel like you have an edge in turbo structures, or want to get into the smallest possible rake events, you can find it all in the World Series of Poker.
+Maybe you want to hit deep stack tournaments, or you feel like you have an edge in turbo structures, or you want to get into the smallest possible rake events, you can find it all in the World Series of Poker.

 If you want to maximize your EV and choose the most profitable tournaments from the WSOP schedule, you need to research what you are planning to play.